Kp0c/drone-assembler/README.md

     - The `da-app` component is the main component containing the whole app.
     - The `da-assembly-area` represents the assembly area where you drop parts.
     - The `da-parts` represents the parts panel where you can drag parts from.
+    - The `da-cart` represents the cart where you can see the selected parts.
 - `helpers` - Helper classes
-    - 'observable' - Observable implementation to add reactivity to the app
+    - `observable` - Observable implementation to add reactivity to the app
-    - `maps` - utility maps
+    - `utilities` - utilities
 - `models` - Models
   - `detail` - Detail model
 - `services` - Services